Buick Riviera (1963-1965)

 For 1964, the 425-cid Wildcat motor was now the standard engine.
 Optional was the 425-cid Super Wildcat, which featured dual 4-bbl Carter AFB carburetors, a large chrome air cleaner and finned aluminum valve covers.
 Engine output was 360-horsepower at 4400 rpm, with 465 lb. ft. torque at 2800 rpm.
 2,122 Rivieras left the factory with the Super Wildcat engine.

-The Twin-Turbine transmission was gone, replaced by Buick's version of the new GM three-speed unit, the Super-Turbine 400.
+The Twin-Turbine transmission was gone, replaced by Buick's version of the GM's new three-speed automatic, the Super-Turbine 400.
 In road tests of the era, a Super Wildcat-equipped Riviera hit 115 mph, with 0 to 60 times in eight seconds.
 Average fuel mileage was about 10 miles-per-gallon.

 Despite the many improvements to the car, Riviera sales were a disappointing 37,658 units.
 Over at the Ford dealers, the new 1964 Thunderbird was selling in near-record numbers.